dojo/routing/README.md

 registry.define(routerKey, Injector(RouterInjector, router));
 ```

-`RouterInjector` module exports a useful helper function, `registerRouterInjector` that combines the instantiation of a `Router` instance, registering route configuration and defining the `RouterInjector` and returns the `router` instance.
+The `RouterInjector` module exports a helper function, `registerRouterInjector`,  that combines the instantiation of a `Router` instance, registering route configuration and defining the `RouterInjector`.
+The `router` instance is returned.

 ```ts
 import { registerRouterInjector } from '@dojo/routing/RoutingInjector';